“A Corrupting Independence – Short-term and Long-term Political Ambitions in Anguilla”

 These things seem so obviously a prerequisite for a small, developing Commonwealth country, such as Anguilla is, contemplating going into political independence from Great Britain that it must be astonishing to any discerning observer that they are even controversial.

-By Don Mitchell, CBE, QC; Robert Conrich, ACIArb; and Ilan Kelman, PhD
+Researched with assistance from Robert Conrich, ACIArb; and Ilan Kelman, PhD

 Some West Indian academics, in their rush to escape from our colonial history implicit in the use of the term “West Indies”, have begun to use the adjective “Caribbean” to describe our archipelago.
-I prefer the former in preference to the latter ever since the latter was co-opted in the 1980s as a cover for the US State Department’s notoriously mis-named “Caribbean Basin Initiative” (CBI) in which it funded murderous right-wing regimes in El Salvador and Nicaragua.
+I prefer the former in preference to the latter ever since the latter was co-opted in the 1980s as a cover for the US State Department’s notoriously mis-named “Caribbean Basin Initiative” (CBI) in which the CIA funded murderous right-wing regimes in El Salvador and Nicaragua.
 With the end of the Cold War in 1989 and the phasing out of the CBI, it is now appropriate that our region revert to its original designation as “The West Indies” to avoid any connection with this programme.

 CO.152/21, No 79, folio 88: Mathew to the Committee for Trade and Foreign Plantations on 17 June 1734.